 Tea is one of the most popular drinks in the world, particularly black tea.
 But while many of us enjoy and look forward to a cuppa, we don’t all respond so well to the caffeine which can be overstimulating, affecting nerves, sleep and mood.

 With this in mind, many people opt for decaffeinated tea instead.
-But is it good for you?
+But is it good or bad for you?
 What are its pros and cons?
 What decaffeinating methods are used?
-Is it entirely caffeine free?
+Is it entirely caffeine-free?

 We decided to research all these questions and more, and here’s what we found out.